qemus/qemu/readme.md

 ### How do I expose network ports?

-  You can expose ports just by adding them to your compose file.
+  When using bridge networking, you can expose ports by adding them to your compose file.
 If you want to be able to connect to the SSH service of the machine for example, you would add it like this:

   ```yaml
   ports: